 7 Reasons Why Cops Choose the 9mm Over the .40

 1. The 9mm is having something of a renaissance these days.
-Although maligned in the past due to its inability to reliably deliver incapacitating force, recent technological developments in bullet and propellant design have move the round back to the forefront for many LE departments.
+Although maligned in the past due to its inability to reliably deliver incapacitating force, recent technological developments in bullet and propellant design have moved the round back to the forefront for many LE departments.
 With its lower costs, lighter recoil and now more capable on-target performance, the 9mm is a force with which to be reckoned.
 More 9mm pistols on the market means more options for officers.
-The Heckler & Koch P30 is just one that is designed to fit a wide variety of users
+Many are designed to fit a wide variety of users.

 2. More Guns: These days, there are more 9mm pistols available than any other, allowing officers to get just what they need to fit their hands.
 Agencies have more choices and officers can choose a pistol they like (where policy allows) — all of which translates to more practice on the range and more confidence on patrol.
 Most major companies make 9mm pistols in duty configurations that will fit just about anyone.

 3. Longevity: There’s usually less wear and tear on 9mm pistols.
 Some government agencies have been getting as much as 100,000-round service lives from 9mm pistols for years.
 They generally last longer, need fewer repairs and are less prone to breakage.
-9mms are known for being reliable, even in short-barreled platforms like Springfield Armory’s EMP 1911.
+9mms are known for being reliable, even in short-barreled platforms.

 Capacity: Most 9mm